PaperStrike/Pjax/README.md

 ## Events

-When calling Pjax to load a URL that within the same origin while with different path or search string, Pjax fires a number of events.
+When calling Pjax, Pjax may fire a number of events.

 All events fire from the _document_, not the clicked anchor nor the caller function.
 You can get more detail of the event via `event.detail`.